JL1709/CPP_Modules/README.md

 # CPP_Modules
-This repo provides different submodules to discover the C++ language and dive into Object Oriented Programming!
+This repo provides different submodules to discover the C++ language and Object Oriented Programming.

 Tested on macOS Monterey.